nvaccess/nvda/devDocs/technicalDesignOverview.md

 Similar to events, input gestures have a chance to be handled by a script at one of many levels.
 But unlike events, once an input gesture finds and executes a script, there is no clean way to have the input gesture handled by a subsequent level.

 The chain of handlers is as follows:
 * The first found global plugin
 * The next found global plugin (until no more are found)
 * The app module containing the currently focused NVDA object, I.e. fetched from the NVDA object's `appModule` property
 * The tree interceptor containing the currently focused NVDA object, I.e. fetched from the NVDA object's `treeInterceptor` property if the property is not `None`
 * The currently focused NVDA object
-* the first ancestor (parent) of the currently focused NVDAObject, if the found script's `canPropagate` property is True
+* the first ancestor (parent) of the currently focused NVDAObject, if the found script's `canPropagate` property is `True`
-* the next ancestor of the currently focused NVDAObject, if the found script's `canPropagate` property is True...
+* the next ancestor of the currently focused NVDAObject, if the found script's `canPropagate` property is `True`...
  * Global commands

 ## Inter-process Communication